igcarvalhaes/trabalhoDeAln/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT - consulte o arquivo LICENSE para obter detalhes.
+Este projeto está licenciado sob a Licença MIT - consulte o arquivo LICENSE